-• Violence Against Women Reauthorization Act of 2013 (VAWA), an amendment to the federal Clery Act and companion to Title IX
+• Violence Against Women Reauthorization Act of 2013 (VAWA), an amendment to the federal Clery Act and companion to Title IX discrimination by recipients of federal funds, which includes most colleges, universities, and public elementary and secondary schools.

 History of Title IX Legislation and Regulations.
 The list below outlines the sequence of legislation and regulations relating to Title IX, the Clery Act, and VAWA: